If you are looking to learn German, then you might consider a self learning course, contact a language school or engage a private tutor.

 Then there are language schools where you can learn in a class room environment with six to ten, or sometimes up to twenty aspiring German speakers.
 That number usually drops and as you are persevering, you will benefit from the smaller class that usually transpires after a few weeks into the course.
 The downside is, that the class moves forward in line with the progress of the slowest learner.
 Individual strength and weaknesses of students often have to be ignored as the syllabus of the course will be kept generic to accommodate everyone’s learning objectives and aptitude.

 You might also consider engaging a private German tutor.
-The obvious advantage is that the syllabus of your course is tailored towards your needs and aptitude; progress will be fast and the timid learner does not have to feel embarrassed in front of a larger group when making mistakes.
+The obvious advantage is that the syllabus of your course is tailored towards your needs and aptitude; there is plenty of opportunity to practise, progress will be fast and the timid learner does not have to feel embarrassed in front of a larger group when making mistakes.
 Maybe your tutor is even willing to come to your office or home to conduct lessons, which would safe you the journey to and from class.